-Chemistry M.S. — Education Emphasis, Non-Thesis Option
+Chemistry M.S. — Education Concentration Non-Thesis Option

 For priority consideration, completed applications must be received by the Graduate School by Jan.
 15. Acceptance and support information will be sent to successful applicants by March 1.
 Applications received after Jan.
 15 will be reviewed after these and a decision typically made after the priority considerations have been completed.
 Typically, these decisions will be made within four weeks of submission of the completed application.

 Admission for the Spring semester is uncommon, but is possible.
 For consideration of admission in the Spring semester, applications must be complete by Nov.
 10. Applications will be considered on a case-by-case basis typically within four weeks of the receipt of the completed application.
 Any applications for spring admission that are completed after that date will be handled as Fall admission applications.

 Admission to start a graduate program in Chemistry or Chemical Education in the Summer semester is not considered.
 All applications requesting summer admission will be deferred to the Fall or Spring semester as appropriate based upon the date the completed application is received.

 Applicants must apply to the Graduate School at the University of Northern Colorado before the program area reviews the applicant’s request for admission.
 Failure to submit all required materials will delay the evaluation and screening of your application.